elixir-no-nels/nels-docs/docs/about.md

 	A detailed description of the backup of the system can be found in the [NeLS Terms of reference](https://nels.bioinfo.no/pages/user-terms.xhtml)

+## About usegalaxy.no

+#### What is usegalaxy.no
+[usegalaxy.no](https://usegalaxy.no/) is the national Galaxy server for life science data analysis hosted and maintained by ELIXIR Norway.
+Galaxy is a web-based platform that provide bioinformatic tools and workflows. [usegalaxy.no](https://usegalaxy.no/) is open to all Norwegian user and collaborators.

+You can read more about Galaxy in the [Galaxy Community Hub](https://galaxyproject.org/).

+[usegalaxy.no](https://usegalaxy.no/) is directly connected to your data storage in [NeLS](https://nels.bioinfo.no/).
+This exclude the need for local copy of your data.
+You can simply transfer data directly between [usegalaxy.no](https://usegalaxy.no/) and [NeLS](https://nels.bioinfo.no/).

+#### Who can access usegalaxy.no
+If you have access to NeLS, you also have access to usegalaxy.no

+!!! info

+	For usegalaxy.no user support please contact the ELIXIR Norway support desk by sending an email to [contact@bioinfo.no](mailto:contact@bioinfo.no)

 ## How to cite us

 !!! warning